We are downgrading Hong Kong to a Downtrend from an Uptrend Under Pressure.

 Please refer to the attached PDF for the full report.

-• India is in a Confirmed Uptrend.
+- India and Japan are in a Confirmed Uptrend.
 Hong Kong, South Korea and Taiwan are in an Uptrend Under Pressure.
-Nine of 13 markets, including Japan, Australia and China, are in a Rally Attempt.
+Eight of 13 markets, including Australia and China, are in a Rally Attempt.

 APAC Weekly Summary